KonstantinosAdamis/Car-Parking-System/README.md

-# Car-Parking-System
+# Car-Parking-Sensor
-A Car Parking System with Arduino UNO R3
+A Car Parking Sensor with Arduino UNO R3

 For this project you will need 1 Arduino UNO R3, 1 Piezo Buzzer, 1 Ultrasonic Distance Sensor, 1 LED and 1 220 Ω Resistor.

-The system helps the driver from having an accident with an object (e.g. wall) during the parking process.
+The sensor helps the driver from having an accident with an object (e.g. wall) during the parking process.

 🎯 How This Works: